-In addition to combining its raster drawing files and AutoCAD files into a single database, Delphi converted its physical drawings to electronic format for tracking in Adept.
-“We scanned the drawings into TIF files and used a drawing number generator to assign them names.
+In addition to combining its raster drawing documents and AutoCAD documents into a single database, Delphi converted its physical drawings to electronic format for tracking in Adept.
+“We scanned the drawings into TIF documents and used a drawing number generator to assign them names.
 The scanning company cataloged the drawing name and building number.
 Once in electronic format, we were able to take advantage of Adept to track their attributes.
 We update the attributes in Adept as the scanned drawings are needed.
 The drawing mylars and the file cabinets are gone.”

 “Now that we have a stable database, we want to improve the database quality by requiring engineers to add valuable information to every drawing to facilitate more efficient searches,” said Gunter.

 Gunter recently completed the Adept Administrator training at Synergis, where he gained hands on experience installing and implementing Adept.
 As the Adept Administrator for the Facilities Services Group, Gunter will foster streamlined engineering processes to better serve its customers.